-Long Ridge is developing the Hannibal Port Power Project, which will be one of the most energy efficient power plants of any type in the world.
+Long Ridge is developing the Long Ridge Energy Generation Project, which will be one of the most energy efficient power plants of any type in the world.
 The plant will have a capacity of 485 megawatts and has the opportunity to provide long-term, low-cost power to industrial energy users in the region.
-The Hannibal Port Power facility will be compact, low-impact and significantly more advanced than earlier generations of natural gas plants.
+The facility will be compact, low-impact and significantly more advanced than earlier generations of natural gas plants.

-The Long Ridge Energy Terminal and the Hannibal Port Power Project are located at the site of the former Ormet aluminum smelter, which operated for over half a century until its closure in 2013.
-The new Hannibal Port Power Project will serve as a cornerstone for new economic development, providing low cost and reliable electricity needed to keep the region competitive.
+The Long Ridge Energy Generation Project is located at the site of the former Ormet aluminum smelter, which operated for over half a century until its closure in 2013.
+The Project will serve as a cornerstone for new economic development, providing low cost and reliable electricity needed to keep the region competitive.

 In addition to generating local, well-paying jobs, the project is projected to generate statewide economic impacts of nearly $200 million during the construction period and over $20 million per year once operational.

-The Long Ridge Energy Terminal and Hannibal Port Power are committed to being a good neighbor and helping Monroe County to grow and prosper for decades to come
+Long Ridge is committed to being a good neighbor and helping Monroe County to grow and prosper for decades to come

 The natural gas service line for the Project was approved by the Ohio Power Siting Board in Case Number 19-1742-GA-BLN pursuant to a Letter of Notification.